Loading...

 Libra Constellation Map

-Bildunterschriften: The constellation Libra along with its bright stars and surrounding constellations.
+Unterschrift: The constellation Libra along with its bright stars and surrounding constellations.
 Libra is surrounded by (going clockwise from the top) Serpens Caput, Virgo, Hydra, Centaurus, Lupus, Scorpius and Ophiuchus.
 Libra lies on the ecliptic (shown here as a blue line), this is the path the Sun appears to take across the sky over the course of a year.
 The Sun is in Libra from late October to late November.
 The other planets of the Solar System can often be found in Libra.
 Libra lies just south of the celestial equator and is thus visible at some time in all but the most arctic regions.
 Libra is most visible in the evenings in the northern hemisphere late spring/early summer and southern hemisphere late autumn/early winter.
 The y-axis of this diagram is in degrees of declination with north as up and the x-axis is in hours of right ascension with east to the left.
 The sizes of the stars marked here relate to the star's apparent magnitude, a measure of its apparent brightness.
 The larger dots represent brighter stars.
 The Greek letters mark the brightest stars in the constellation.
 These are ranked by brightness with the brightest star being labeled alpha, the second brightest beta, etc., although this ordering is not always followed exactly.
 The dotted boundary lines mark the IAU's boundaries of the constellations and the solid green lines mark one of the common forms used to represent the figures of the constellations.
-Neither the constellation boundaries, nor the lines joining the stars appear on the sky.
+Neither the constellation boundaries, nor the line marking the ecliptic, nor the lines joining the stars appear on the sky.

-Bildnachweis: Adapted by the IAU Office of Astronomy for Education from the original by IAU/Sky & Telescope
+Bild: Adapted by the IAU Office of Astronomy for Education from the original by IAU/Sky & Telescope

-License: CC-BY-4.0 Creative Commons Namensnennung 4.0 International (CC BY 4.0) icons
+License: CC-BY-4.0 Creative Commons Namensnennung 4.0 International (CC BY 4.0) Symbole

 Scorpius appears as a letter T joined to a letter J. The ecliptic runs ESE to WNW and clips one arm of the T